 You don't need to draw the generic components of your icons.
-When using IconSmith to draw your icon badge, you can import the generic component as a template as described in "Importing Generic Icon Components (Magic Carpet)" on page 198.
+When using IconSmith to draw your icon badge, you can import the generic component as a template as described in "Importing Generic Icon Components (Magic Carpet)" on page 213.
+Then your ICON rule in your FTR can include the generic components so they appear behind your badge(s) when the icon is rendered on the Desktop.